We Are Closed!

 What is a European-style Bistro?

 Janet is a Chicago-Irish-Democrat-Alpha Female-Chef… she makes whatever she wants.
 It just so happens that she wants to make really great meals using fresh local ingredients.
 That being said, the cuisine has strong Mediterranean influences, and when we visit restaurants in Northern Italy we find many of our dishes.
+And then there’s coq au vin and paella, a great hamburger and, occasionally, fish tacos.
 While the fare is fine, the ambiance is casual.
 Come as you are.
 Order a little or a lot.
 Come early for wine and a small plate, or come late just for dessert.

 It often riles some of the local loyalist when we refer to ourselves as “A culinary oasis in a desert named Washington County”.
 We mean no disrespect.
 But it still surprises us, given the warm appreciation we receive from so many wonderful customers, that the amazing Pacific Northwest food scene has been so slow to take root west of 23rd and Burnside.
 If you haven’t been to Bethany’s Table you owe it to yourself to pay us a visit.
 We promise that you will enjoy your experience of great food and warm hospitality.

 We have six kids and four of them work in the restaurant… it’s a family affair.
-And Zoe, our seventh child (at left), often works as greeter.
-Zoe comes and goes, passing through the dining room from time to time.
-Some folks take umbrage (a few incorrectly believe that health codes restrict her presence… they do not) and we are always happy to scoot her out for any reason.
+And there’s Zoe, our seventh child, a Shar Pei.
+David and Janet live upstairs so Zoe comes and goes, hanging out in the lobby.
+Some folks take umbrage and we are always happy to scoot her out for any reason.
 But she does have a very large fan base and she expresses special affection for small people.
-It occurs to Zoe that small people understand relationship; they spread hostess gifts on the floor around their chairs.
-A gesture Zoe much appreciates.
+It occurs to Zoe that small people understand relationship; they spread hostess gifts on the floor around their chairs, a gesture Zoe much appreciates.